gripols/buslang/README.md

 | `STATION`    | If the value at the data pointer is not zero, continue execution after the matching `STATION` keyword.|
 | `PRESTO`     | Trigger the debugging event handler.                                                                  |

+## Examples

+I wrote two in [src/examples](src/examples), and there will be more if I decide to not be a lazy sack of shit and actually write them.

 ## Future Additions